nhsd-exeter/dos-integration/README.md

 <img src="./documentation/diagrams/DevOps-Pipelines and Automation.drawio.png" width="1024" /><br /><br />

 All `test` CodeBuild automations can be found in the AWS CodePipeline app in the `Texas` `mgmt` account and included the following:

 - uec-dos-int-tools-stress-test-stage
 - uec-dos-int-tools-load-test-stage

 More information can be found on DoS Integration's confluence workspace <https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment>

 ### Deployment From the Command-line

-    make build-and-deploy PROFILE=task # Builds docker images, pushes them and deploys to lambda
+    make build-and-deploy PROFILE=dev # Builds docker images, pushes them and deploys to lambda

 ### Branching Strategy

 More information can be found on DoS Integration's confluence workspace <https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment>

 <img src="./documentation/diagrams/DoS Integration-GitHub.drawio.png" width="1024" /><br /><br />

 ### Branch Naming for Automatic Deployments